thomseddon/traefik-forward-auth/README.md

 1. Request matches given `cookie-domain`
 2. `auth-host` is also subdomain of same `cookie-domain`

-Please note: For Auth Host mode to work, you must ensure that requests to your auth-host are routed to the traefik-forward-auth container, as demonstrated with the service labels in the [docker-compose-auth.yml](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v1.7/swarm/docker-compose-auth-host.yml) example.
+Please note: For Auth Host mode to work, you must ensure that requests to your auth-host are routed to the traefik-forward-auth container, as demonstrated with the service labels in the [docker-compose-auth.yml](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v2/swarm/docker-compose-auth-host.yml) example and the [ingressroute resource](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v2/kubernetes/advanced-separate-pod/traefik-forward-auth/ingress.yaml) in a kubernetes example.

 ## Copyright